 We also provide a variety of other consumer and business services.
 Our Jackson Hewitt Inc. ("Jackson Hewitt") subsidiary operates the second largest tax preparation service system in the United States with locations in 43 states and franchises a system of approximately 3,000 offices that specialize in computerized preparation of federal and state individual income tax returns.
 Our National Parking Corporation Limited ("NPC") subsidiary is the largest private (non-municipally owned) car park operator in the United Kingdom and a leader in vehicle emergency support and rescue services for approximately 3.5 million members in the United Kingdom.
-Our Global Refund subsidiary operates the world's leading value-added tax refund service for travelers.
+Our former Global Refund subsidiary operated the world's leading value-added tax refund service for travelers.
+Our Entertainment Publications, Inc. ("EPub") subsidiary provides customers with unique products and services that are designed to enhance a customer's purchasing power.
 We also provide information technology services, credit information services, financial services and other consumer services.